‘I can’t do this any more,’ I tell myself as I stare at the knife.

-I go into the bathroom, close the door, flush the chain to mask the swears and go over my options.
+I go into the bathroom, close the door, flush the chain to mask the swears and have a word with myself.

 NO!
 I am doing this.
 If I don’t cook the Delicious Homemade Family Dinner I’ll be playing right into their tiny hands.
 That is what they want.
 They want to break me so I’ll give them food they actually like.